JohnStokes228/api_containers/README.md

 - utilise pydantic to validate inputs as apparently it works very well with fastapi
 - attempt a quality architecture rather than some shitty script but you know how these things go

+potentially worth replacing the current IOManager object with one that uses MLFlow, just so we can get hands on with logging crap with that - does it work for random objects or just models though?